nfagerlund/camping_food/dinner.md

 - Cheese stick if you have one

 Per NF:
-- Cold soak beef & veg bag, ~ 1 cup water, 30m.
+- Cold soak beef & veg in talenti jar, water to fill, 30m.
-- Boil beef/veg (w/ more water? if needed), wait, check for doneness.
+- Boil beef/veg (plus more water if needed), rest, check for doneness, reboil if needed.
+- Strain all beef/veg water into bowl, then pour into thermos.
+(Strainer is too sloppy for the narrow opening.)
+    - Can drink it while cooking, or re-use it to cook potatoes
 - Put gravy powders in bowl.
-Strain some beef/veg water directly into it and mix to thin consistency.
+Pour some beef/veg water into it and mix to proper consistency, crushing the tomato paste chunks as best you can.
-- Transfer finished gravy to Talenti jar.
-- Strain remaining beef/veg water into bowl and set aside.
+    - It thickens, so be ready to add more water.
-- Add strained beef/veg to gravy in Talenti jar, shake to mix, set aside.
+- Add strained beef/veg to gravy in bowl, mix, set aside.
 Don't worry about cooling.
-- Re-use beef/veg water (plus more) to cook mashed potatoes (per packaging).
+- Cook mashed potatoes (per packaging), possibly using beef water.
-    - Or, if you're cold you can straight drink it.
-- Divide both parts, use heat from taters to re-heat the beef/veg.
+- Divide both parts, rely on heat from taters to re-heat the beef/veg.
+    - You can put half the beef/veg/gravy mix in the talenti jar as a staging area for dividing.

 ## SPAGHETTI AND MEAT SAUCE